 - Students will demonstrate competency in practicing within the scope of the AAMFT Code of Ethics as measured by:

 - Receiving a P on their presentations of ethical principles during their practicum orientation

 - Receiving a grade of at least a B on the ethics assignment from the course Professional, Ethical and Legal Issues in Couple and Family Therapy

 - Receiving an aggregate average score of least three (out of four) on the ethics subscale of the Practicum Evaluation Form.
 The benchmark for this outcome is 75% of students will achieve the stated criteria for these measures in their final evaluation.

-- Students will demonstrate the ability to collaborate with other healthcare professionals as measured by their aggregate team member ratings of at least five out of six on the Team Performance Evaluation and at least four out of five on the Peer/Self Evaluation in the Health Mentors Program.
-The benchmark for this outcome is that the mean score for students in the department on these assignments will meet the minimum requirements outlined above.
+- Students will demonstrate the ability to collaborate with other healthcare professionals as measured by their aggregate team member ratings of at least three out of four on the Peer/Self Evaluation in the Health Mentors Program.
+The benchmark for this outcome is that the mean score for students in the department on this assignment will meet the minimum requirements outlined above.

 Historically, 80% of the students admitted to the Program will graduate within two years of matriculation.

 The Alumni Survey and State Licensure data show that: